aladeeb/docker-learn/README.md

   - `--name`: defines the container name.
   - `-v volumename/bindpath:destination`: defines a friendly name for the volume.
   - `-e`: passing environment variables.
+  - `--cpus`: allocates a specific cpu.
+  - `--memory`: allocates a specific memory.
   - `--network`: defines the network of the container.
   - `--link containername`: links the container with another
 - `docker ps -all` or `docker container ls -all`: list all the containers.